-HMRC have released further information about the Government’s Coronavirus Job Retention Scheme bonus, which was announced by Chancellor Rishi Sunak in the recent Summer Statement / Budget to incentivise businesses to bring their employees back from furlough.
+HMRC have released further information about the Government’s Coronavirus Job Retention Scheme bonus, which was announced by Chancellor Rishi Sunak this summer to incentivise businesses to bring their employees back from furlough.

 – ensure all employee records are up to date;